25A31A05HH/AIStat_Learn/IBM_BOB_USAGE.md

 * Learning plans
 * Application workflow

-The final implementation was reviewed and tested before being integrated into the project.
+The implemented features were reviewed and tested before being integrated into the project.

 ## 7. Code Understanding

-Because AIStat Learn contains multiple Python modules, IBM Bob was also used to explain existing code and help understand relationships between different components.
+AIStat Learn contains multiple Python modules responsible for different functions.

+IBM Bob was used to explain existing code and help understand the relationships between different components.

-This was useful when modifying existing functionality and troubleshooting integration issues.
+This was useful when modifying existing functionality, integrating modules, and troubleshooting issues.

 ## 8. Refactoring and Improvement

 IBM Bob was used to suggest improvements to existing code and help organize functionality into separate modules.

-The objective was to maintain a modular and understandable project structure.
+The goal was to maintain a modular, readable, and understandable project structure.

 ## 9. Development Workflow